 The Oregon residential lease agreement (“rental agreement”) is a written contract for the exchange of the temporary use of a residential property for regular, periodic payments (“rent”).
 The parties involved in the agreement are known as the landlord (“lessor”) and the tenant (“lessee”).

-The following disclosure is required for all residential lease agreements in Oregon.
+The following disclosures are required for all residential lease agreements in Oregon.

 There are also a number of optional disclosures and addendums that help reduce future conflicts and/or legal liability in Oregon.